pranathlcp/matplotlib-animated-plot/README.md

 ## Getting Started

 It is advisable to use the [Anaconda Distribution](https://www.anaconda.com/download/) for setting up the Jupyter Notebook Interface and Python.
 More information regarding setting up the environment can be found [here](https://docs.anaconda.com/anaconda/install/) and [here](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
-You might have to install more additional dependencies during the p

 ## Execution
 Open the Jupyter Notebook interface in the source folder of the notebook, and open `animated_plot.ipynb`.
 Run each cell of the notebook sequentially to get the expected result.
-You might need to install more dependencies using a package manager such as [pip](https://pypi.org/project/pip/) during this process.
+You might have to install more dependencies using a package manager such as [pip](https://pypi.org/project/pip/) during this process.